I thought this would be a great time to write about milking practices since most of us are milking our goats or will be milking our goats soon.

 I began to develop a Best Milking Practices Checklist that I could follow to develop a routine that was healthier approach for our goats and would minimize the risk of mastitis in our herd.
 Since mastitis is such a common and costly condition in dairy herds, I knew needed to learn and incorporate better milk management practices to reduce the likelihood of mastitis.

 I learned a lot of little things that matter like both pre-dipping the teats and post-dipping the teats require the entire teat be dipped 3/4" up to reduce the risk of bacteria infecting the teat until the teat's sphincter closes.
 The dip also provides a barrier against the weather for the teats.
+(I've since changed to the aerosol, Fight Bac, for the final "dip" - the spray is very cold and closes the teat quickly.)

 In order to evaluate if each teat is being properly dipped or sprayed, the "paper towel test" can be used.
 If the dip or spray is being properly applied, all of the paper towel coming into contact with at least the lower 1/3rd part the teat should be wet.
 Dry spots will indicate a lapse in coverage which will provide an opportunity for infection to occur.